2 Principles of Data Visualization

 )

-The code in the theme() function does many different things, but let’s take a look at a few of the most important.
+The code in the theme() function does many different things, but let’s look at a few of the most important.
 First, it moves the legend from the right side (the default) to the top of the plot.
-Then, an angle = 0 argument rotates the year text in the columns so that it is no longer angled.
-Without this argument, the years would be much less readable.
+Then, the angle = 0 argument rotates the year text in the columns from vertical to horizontal.
+Without this argument, the years would be much less legible.

-Next, the theme() function makes the distinctive axis lines and ticks that show up on the right side of the final plot.
+The theme() function also makes the distinctive axis lines and ticks that appear on the right side of the final plot.
 Calling element_blank() removes all grid lines.
-Finally, three lines remove the borders and make each of the individual plots have a transparent background.
+Finally, this code removes the borders and gives each individual plot a transparent background.

 geom_rect(